polyfy/polylith/readme.md

 namespace is less important and here we choose the `project` top namespace to keep it simple.

-Normally, we are forced to put our tests in the same namespace as the code we want to test, to get proper access, but in Polylith the encapsulation is guaranteed by the Polylith Tool and all code can therefore be declared public, which allows us to put the test code wherever we want.
+Normally, we are forced to put our tests in the same namespace as the code we want to test, to get proper access, but in Polylith the encapsulation is guaranteed by the `poly` tool and all code can therefore be declared public, which allows us to put the test code wherever we want.

 If we execute the `info` command:<br>